Popping-in?

 • Methodically problem solving issues and debugging website issues

-• Setting up basic event tracking on Google Tag Manager
+• Setting up basic event tracking and adding pixels via Google Tag Manager

 • Proactively looking for ways we can help improve our clients’ websites